 COD Temporarily Closes Monterey Avenue Entrance for Renovation

-The first phase will remediate traffic congestion.
+The first phase will be to remediate traffic congestion.
 The remainder of the project will create a new welcoming landscape entry to COD while turning the space between the Communication and Cravens Student Services Center buildings into a useful assembly and outdoor student life area.
 The redesign is one of several Phase One projects paid for by a $346.5 million bond issue approved by Coachella Valley voters in 2004.
 The Monterey entrance will be closed from May 29 to September 2012 and will cost an estimated $3.5 million.
 It is anticipated that the entire project area will be open for use by the Spring of 2013.

 Currently under construction, the Communication building, just north of the Cravens Student Services Center, is slated to open in Spring 2013.
 The new building is a two-story steel framed building of approximately 39,880 sq. ft.
 The building will house classrooms, faculty offices, meeting rooms and ancillary spaces.